datacraft-dsc/DEPs/4/README.md

 Starfish may offer a combined "register plus upload" function as a developer convenience, provided that these are also available as separate functions.

-#### Asset Content Access
+#### Data Asset Content Access

-Starfish must allow the user to request the content for a given asset
+Starfish must allow the user to request the content for a given data asset

 Starfish must accomodate the possibility that access to asset content may be impossible, and report the failure reason accordingly